SUBARACHNOID HEMORRHAGE

 - external ventricular drainage (obstructive hydrocephalus) + ICP monitoring

-- lumbar liquor drainage (hyporesorptive hydrocephalus) for 5-7 days, evacuate 100-200ml of CSF in 24h
+- lumbar CSF drainage (hyporesorptive hydrocephalus) for 5-7 days, evacuation of 100-200mL of CSF/24h

 - trepanation and insertion of micro-sensor for ICP (ventricular, parenchymal) and/or tissue monitoring

-- ICH evacuation (in combination with clipping)
+- ICH evacuation (combined with clipping)

 - decompressive craniectomy